olafurpg/moped/docs/getting-started.md

   for users to troubleshoot and fix mistakes.
-- **Design for testability**: Moped comes with a testkit library that makes it easy to write robust unit tests and integration tests for your command-line application that stress stateful interactions with the file system and standard output.
+- **Design for testability**: Moped comes with a testkit library that makes it easy to write robust unit tests and integration tests for your command-line application that stress stateful interactions with the file system, standard output, system processes and time.

 ## Quick start